domingohui/100-days-of-code/log.md

 **Today's Progress**: Wasn't too productive today.
 Too tired from work :/ But I did some jquery to get card data from the server.

 **What's next**: I'm planning to use Materialize to make things pretty!

+##Day 16: January 27, 2017

+**Today's Progress**: Implemented the get cards data function with jQuery.

+**Thoughts**: Tons of frameworks out there.
+Web dev is quite convenient and light weight!